owaismahmudi/datasciencecoursera/README.md

 13. Group the items by activityname and subject
 14. Summarize the measurements by taking mean
 15. Visualize the resulting tidy dataset in RStudio
+16. Write the tidy dataset using `write.table command to a file